FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Improvements in Speed and Performance

-The first pool sums the frequency counts for all symbols that occur strictly less the threshold 5 in $q$ (d, .., h), the second those in $q'$ (a, .., e).
+The first pool sums the frequency counts for all symbols that occur less than threshold 5 in $q$ ($d, \ldots, h$), and the second those in $q'$ ($a, \ldots, e$).
 The counts that occur infrequently in both states are added to both pools.
 The parameter in FlexFringe used for this threshold setting is \textsc{symbol\_count}.
-When learning a PDFA model for a software system, it can make sense to set this parameter to 1.
-This causes the merging process to be more influenced by the absence/presence of symbols, which is often important for software processes.}
+Note that pooling occurs only when computing a consistency check or score.
+It is independent of the consideration of low-count states as sink states.
+When learning a PDFA model for a software system, it can make sense to set \textsc{symbol\_count} to 1.
+This causes the merging process to be more influenced by the absence/presence of symbols, which, in our experience, is useful when modeling software processes.
+This way, it is possible to detect differences between states with many different occurring symbols, but each only occurs a few times, for example:

-The statistical tests in FlexFringe ignore states that have an occurrence frequency lower than \textsc{state\_count}.
-This means that during determinization, whenever one of the two states that are being merged is infrequent, it still performs the merge but does not compute a statistical test.
-This is especially important for the likelihood ratio tests, which can be influenced by a large amount of infrequent states being merged.
-Using the \textsc{state\_count} parameter, these counts are not added to the likelihood value, and the size reduction (number of parameters) is also not taken into account.
+The statistical tests in FlexFringe ignore states with an occurrence frequency lower than \textsc{state\_count}.
+This means that whenever one of the two states being merged is infrequent during determinization, it still performs the merge but does not compute a statistical test.
+It is therefore important to set \textsc{sink\_count} greater than \textsc{state\_count}, as otherwise states will be considered as merge candidates that are too infrequent to compute any statistical test.
+Removing infrequent states from the statistical test computation is especially important when using the likelihood ratio test, as it can behave incorrectly when merging many infrequent states.
+Using the \textsc{state\_count} parameter, these counts are not added to the likelihood value, and the size reduction (number of parameters) is also not considered.
 FlexFringe also uses a Laplace smoothing by adding \textsc{correction} counts (default 1) to every frequency count after pooling.